pdfruth/dallas-docker-meetup-Aug2018/lab04/README.md

-## Task 1: Deploy an "nginx" web server
+## Task 1: Deploy an "nginx" web server container

 In this section we'll deploy an **nginx** web server (*kubectl run*).